infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 julia> value(z)
 41.99999999125257
 ```
-We get a single value since `z` is a `HoldVariable` and therefore finite.
+We get a single value since `z` is a `FiniteVariable` and therefore finite.
 Now
 let's retrieve the "value" of `x(t)` which is infinite with respect to `t`:
 ```jldoctest results
 julia> value(x)